-The educational supervisor will review the evidence in the LEPT system including SLEs, feedback received from clinical supervisors (via the Multiple Consultant Report) and the trainee's self-assessment and record their judgement on the trainee's performance in the ES report, with commentary.
+The educational supervisor will review the evidence in the LEPT system, including SLEs and the trainee's self-assessment, and record their judgement on the trainee's performance in the ES report, with commentary.

 For generic and specialty CiPs, the ES will indicate whether the trainee is meeting expectations or not using the learning maps below.